 All of these options work similarly.
 Based on the option subscribers click, they'll be added to (or removed from) a specific group so you'll know exactly who wants to receive your newsletter when.

-Read more about frequency options work on the custom unsubscribe builder page.
+Read more about how frequency options work on the custom unsubscribe page.

-Start each new subscriber relationship off right with a personalized welcome email.
-It lets you engage with new subscribers and helps to get to know your audience better.
-In this article, we'll explain how to WOW customers with your welcome emails.
+Start each new subscriber relationship off right with a personalized email.
+These workflows will let you engage with new subscribers and help to get to know your audience better.

 Now, don’t take it personally!
 Sometimes people are just not interested in what you have to say anymore and need space for something new.
-That’s okay, you can make new friends.
+Unsubscribing is completely okay, and you can easily make new friends.

 An optimized unsubscribe page can really save the day!
 This page can make people change their minds, rethink their decision or decide to keep in touch via an alternative marketing channel.
 Find out how to create an effective unsubscribe page.

-If you’re a MailerLite customer, you can create a page with our unsubscribe builder.
+If you’re a MailerLite customer, you can create a page with our unsubscribe page builder.

 Though we’re in favor of letting people go when they start ignoring you, email marketing experts have varying opinions about whether you should keep inactive subscribers or remove them completely.

-Those in favor of cleaning up your list argue otherwise.
+Those in favor of cleaning up your list argue that:

-But before you clean your list, there’s 1 thing we recommend you do.
-Read on to see!
+But before you clean your list, there’s one thing we recommend you do.
+Read on to see in the next section!